 cBot and the First Chapter of Artificial Intelligence - Attack of the Chatbots

-Artificial intelligence and fear of Skynet is the topic talked about for more decades, but the end users in Croatia have recently (and yet shyly) come into contact with Siri, Google Assistant or Cortana.
+Artificial intelligence and fear of Skynet is the topic talked about for decades, but the end users in Croatia have recently (and yet shyly) come into contact with Siri, Google Assistant or Cortana.
 And mostly in English.
-Due to the small market, it is not to expect that big players will invest considerable resources in the development of bots in our language.
+Due to the small market, it is not expected that big players will invest considerable resources in the development of bots in our language.
 Although there is already some support for standard languages of “small” countries, including Croatia.
 Here we have seen the opportunity – to develop a platform that is very good in creating bots that “speak” our language well, and that is modular enough at the same time to easily upgrade to recognize foreign languages as well.
 That is how CROZ’s own cBot came to life.

 Basic concepts and mode of operation:

 The bot is trained on the user’s intent by introducing examples from which the intent can be “read”.